-Waders are not essential kit for fly-fishing.
+Waders are not an essential kit for fly-fishing.
 While they do keep fishermen warm and dry when fishing in cold conditions it is still possible to catch trout year round without them.

 Arrive at any popular trout river early in the season, and it might seem like everyone is dressed in chest waders.
 This was certainly the case last weekend, despite the temperature reaching 80 degrees I was the only angler out of 8 who was not donning a pair.